 String Orchestra – Beginning strings (usually violin, possibly cello) is open to students in grades 2-8 as a weekly 30-minute group class utilizing a combination of Suzuki and traditional methods.
 Following a year of instruction most students progress to Intermediate strings.
 These students participate in a 30-minute weekly group class improving their skills and learning more techniques.
 After several additional years of instruction, students may join Advanced strings.
 More complex techniques and advanced skills are taught in this weekly 30-minute group class.
 All group classes are held during the school day.
 Many of these students elect to take private individual lessons outside of school in addition to their school class.
-Students in grades 5-8 are encouraged to participate in the annual ISSMA (Indiana State School Music Association) solo and ensemble contests held Saturday, February 2, 2013.
+Students in grades 5-8 are encouraged to participate in the annual ISSMA (Indiana State School Music Association) solo and ensemble contests held Saturday, February 1, 2014.
 All the students may perform as a group at the annual F.A.M.E.
-Festival on March 17, 2013.
-All students are invited to perform at the Fine Arts Fair on April 13-14, 2013.
-The required school performances are a winter concert on December 6, 2012 and a spring concert on May 9, 2013 in the school gym.
+Festival in March.
+All students are invited to perform at the Fine Arts Fair in April.
+The required school performances are a winter concert on December 5, 2013 and a spring concert on May 8, 2014 in the school gym.

 Band – Beginning band (usually flute, clarinet, saxophone, trumpet, trombone, percussion, possibly baritone or French horn) is open to students in grades 4-8 and is formed in January of each year.
 Students meet one to two times per week for a 40-minute class.
 Intermediate band is usually comprised of students in grades 5-6 with a focus of improving skills and techniques on the individual instruments as well as learning to play more complicated music within a group.
 Each 30-minute class meets four times a week first semester and three times a week second semester.
 Advanced band is usually comprised of students in grades 7-8 with a focus on honing their reading and performing skills.
 Each 30-minute class meets also four times a week first semester and three times a week second semester.
 Students in grades 5-8 are encouraged to participate in the annual ISSMA (Indiana State School Music Association) solo and ensemble contests held the last Saturday of January.
-All students are invited to perform at the Fine Arts Fair on April 13-14, 2013.
-The required school performances are a winter concert on December 6, 2012 and a spring concert on May 9, 2013 in the school gym.
+All students are invited to perform at the Fine Arts Fair in April.
+The required school performances are a winter concert on December 5, 2013 and a spring concert on May 8, 2014 in the school gym.

 Choir – Girls and boys in grades five through eight are invited to participate in the school chorus or choir.
 This 20-minute class meets three times a week and teaches students to sing a variety of two and three-part choral music.
-The students perform at the winter concert on December 6, 2012 and a spring concert on May 9, 2013 in the school gym.
+The students perform at the winter concert on December 5, 2013 and a spring concert on May 8, 2014 in the school gym.
 Students are encouraged to prepare a solo or ensemble choral piece and participate in the annual ISSMA (Indiana State School Music Association) solo and ensemble contests held on a Saturday in late January or early February.
-Students are invited to perform at the Fine Arts Fair on April 13-14, 2013.
+Students are invited to perform at the Fine Arts Fair in April.

 Pueri Cantores – This is the official international children’s choral organization of the Catholic Church and is headquartered in the Vatican.
 The American branch has a website which includes a video as well as information on the nature of the program and the music.
-The diocese hosted a Pueri Cantores (Young Choristers) children’s music festival the last two years at the Basilica of the Sacred Heart on the campus of the University of Notre Dame in South Bend.
-This year's festival is scheduled for Friday, March15, 2013.
+The diocese hosted a Pueri Cantores (Young Choristers) children’s music festival the last three years at the Basilica of the Sacred Heart on the campus of the University of Notre Dame in South Bend.
+This year's festival is scheduled for Tuesday, March 25, 2014, the Feast of the Annunciation, at the Cathedral of the Immaculate Conception in Fort Wayne.
 Eight to ten students will be invited to represent St. Charles Borromeo School and Parish and have weekly after-school rehearsals October through March.
 In addition, two 2-hour school day rehearsals with other schools are being held during the winter at the local Catholic high schools.
-Another, two 2-hour school day rehearsals are being held at each end of the diocese at the cathedrals in preparation for the festival event.
 Over 400 students will join in song during the full day festival event in March.
 Attendance at this event is by ticket only.

 Fine Arts Boosters support these programs with Box Tops for Education and an annual Craft Show.

-Students who wish to perform during the Fine Arts Fair on April 13-14 are asked to complete a form and submit it to the school office in advance.
+Students who wish to perform during the Fine Arts Fair in April are asked to complete a form and submit it to the school office in advance.
 The form will be available in March.